 WILDQARDS: our condensed experience in an easy-to-share format!

-We now want to make this accumulated knowledge available to you in the form of WILDQARDS No. 5 Project risks and thus save other companies from making mistakes.
+We would now like to share this accumulated knowledge with you in the form of the WILDQARDS No. 5 Project risks and thus save other companies from making mistakes.
 Because we like the format so much, we are already working on further WILDQARD sets and testing them in our current projects.

 The first three sets are based on the megatrend map from the futureInstitute were developed.
 The WILDQARD Set 9 Design Principles can be used to examine in more detail which specific design principles are more or less relevant for a project.
 Needs and Values (WILDQARDS No.16) are based on Maslow's pyramid of needs.
 As the name suggests, it is about the needs and values that need to be considered in a design project.
 Just like the project risks, all WILDQARDS are structured according to the same principle: 64 cards on one topic, consisting of the four elements topic, category, headline and image.